Transient helix formation in semiflexible polymers without confinement effects: Model

-The polymeric chain is semi-flexible; the corresponding bending energy $U_b$ is $U_b=\epsilon_b cos(\theta)$, where $\theta$ is the angle between vectors ($-\mathbf{r}_i, \mathbf{r}_{i+1}$); $\mathbf{r}_{i}$ is the vector joining monomer $i-1$ and its neighbouring monomer $i$ along contour.
-The thermal energy $k_BT=1$ sets the energy unit.
-We performed overdamped Brownian dynamics simulations where the friction constant sets the time unit.
-We observe the polymer dynamics by always starting out from the same straight unstable initial condition (unless specified otherwise): a linear polymer chain of $49$ monomers is placed along the y axis with adjacent monomers at a distance of $a$ from each other.
-The fluctuation dissipation theorem determines the random force on each particle.
-For studies with cases (A) and (B), we choose $\epsilon_b = 10 k_BT$ (corresponding to persistence length $\ell_p = 11a$) and $80 k_BT$, respectively.
-We use box-size $\gg 50a$ such that periodic boundary conditions are irrelevant.
+Unless clarified otherwise, we mostly observe the polymer dynamics by starting out from the same straight line initial condition for the above mentioned cases (A) and (B): a linear polymer chain of $49$ monomers is placed along the y axis with adjacent monomers at a distance of $a$ from each other.
+The fluctuation dissipation theorem determines the magnitude of the random force on each particle for all cases.
+For studies with cases (A) and (B), we choose $\epsilon_b = 10 k_BT$ (corresponding to the persistence length $\ell_p = 11a$, { as calculated by simulations}) and $80 k_BT$, respectively.
+A large difference in the values of $\epsilon_b$ was chosen to demonstrate that helix formation is robust for a range of parameter values.
+We use box-size $\gg 50a$ for a chain with $49$ beads, such that periodic boundary conditions are never invoked.
 Hence we do not use Ewald technique to calculate Coulomb interactions as self interactions with periodic images of the monomers are irrelevant.
+Moreover, no counterions were considered for our simulations, so the charges are not screened.

+Subsequently, { we study transient helix formation of chains in thermal equilibrium, {\em viz.},} we establish that a semiflexible polymer with $60$ monomers in the chain and with persistence length $\ell_p$ greater than the contour length { $N_c = 60a$} and in thermal equilibrium with the bath, develops a local helical order once the repulsive Coulomb interactions ($\epsilon_c=87.27k_BT$) between the monomers is switched on.
+The spring constant $\kappa=200 k_BT/a^2$.
+Furthermore, if a semi-flexible polymer, with 60 monomers in the chain but with $\ell_p <60a$, is stretched by applying a constant force at both ends by a constant force $20k_BT/a$ and then released, and simultaneously the repulsive Coulomb interaction ($\epsilon_c=87.27k_BT$) is switched on between the monomers, then the polymer again develops a transient helical order.

+From the experimental perspective, it would be more instructive to specify the $\ell_p$ of a polymer rather than specify the the simulation parameter $\epsilon_b$, which we { tune} to fix $\ell_p$.
+To that end, we calculate the relation between $\epsilon_b$ and $\ell_p$ for small angular deviations of bond-angles from angle $\pi$.
+The calculation details are given in the appendix.
+The relation between angle $\alpha$ (as shown in the Fig.\ref{fig14} of appendix) and $\epsilon_b$ is given by,